 While a responsible eight-year-old could potentially be left alone for a few minutes, a ten-year-old, who tends to get into mischief, shouldn’t.
 That’s why it’s important to consider the following:

 Appropriate questions to ask include:

 - Is your child physically and mentally able to care for him- or herself?

-- Does your child tend to obey rules and make good decisions?
+- Does your child demonstrate responsible behavior, good judgment, obey rules, and make good decisions?